test-driven-development/devops-research-and-assessment/cover.md

 notes:

+- (advance fragments...)
+- cluster analysis allows for the emergence of categories
-- measures of organizational performance
+- likert-type scales are a means of clustering
-- talk about measures of software delivery performance
-- talk about measures of organizational culture
-- explain measures of transformational leadership
-- explain measures of loosely coupled architecture and teams
+- psychometrics is the statistical analysis of behavior in psychology
+- latent constructs are rigorous psychometric models that predict behavior -
+- the science is peer-reviewed and the findings are significant

 next -> measures
 ___

 <div class="r-vstack">